 Welcome to Year Three!

-It is more beneficial to work on spellings in short bursts; 5-10 minutes every day, rather than longer sessions.
+It is more beneficial to work on spellings and times tables in short bursts; 5-10 minutes every day, rather than longer sessions.
 It is also very helpful to encourage your child to learn the meanings of these words (and other unfamiliar words) as well as helping them to develop their ability to apply these in context by writing a few sentences.

 This year forest school is slightly different due to the current circumstances.
 There will be no forest school for the first half term.

 Please find the home learning menus for the topic we are studying in the 'Look at our learning' tab to the side of this page.